ylochman/babelcalib/README.md

 <a name="calib-deltille"/>

 ### Deltille
 The [Deltille detector](https://github.com/facebookarchive/deltille) is a robust deltille and checkerboard detector.
 It comes with detector library, example detector code, and MATLAB bindings.
-BabelCalib provides functionns for calibration and evaluation using the Deltille software's outputs.
+BabelCalib provides functions for calibration and evaluation using the Deltille software's outputs.
 Calibration from Deltille detections requires format conversion which is peformed by [`import_ODT.m`](./core/feature/import_ODT.m).
 A complete example of using `calibrate` and `get_poses` with `import_ODT` is provided in  [`calib_run_opt2.m`](./calib_run_opt2.m).

 <a name="citation"/>